 I do have a strong preference for leather in my travel bags and hand bags.
 I think they look stylish and classic, they go with anything and can be dressed up and down easily which is essential when you’re travelling.
 Importantly it is also rugged and strong, personally I think leather looks even better with a bit of age, a few scrapes and the developing patina to show that it’s been well used and loved.

 While I do like the character that age gives to my leather goods I give them a good initial waterproof treatment and then repeat that at least seasonally to keep them looking good and to resist staining.
 It’s always recommended to test your waterproofing spray or cream on a discrete part of a new bag such as the base but I’ve always done this to my boots and bags and never had an issue.

 The big thing to remember if you do get caught in a tropical moonsoon or you bag gets wet for any reason just wipe it off with a soft cloth and let it dry naturally, it’s important not to rush the process by putting it next to a heater or putting it under the hair or hand dryer which can damage it more.

 Each Mahi bag comes with a cloth storage bag which should be used to keep it away from dust and dirt, to be honest mine are rarely out of rotation long enough to make it to the storage shelf but it’s handy to have.

 My Mahi leather travel bag | Roma backpack

-I purchased my Mahi leather Roma bag about 4 months ago from the website and it’s been in constant use ever since.
+I purchased my current Mahi Leather Roma bag about 18 months ago from the website and it’s been in constant use ever since.
 I rarely leave the house without my camera and it’s perfect for that and the everyday essentials but can equally be loaded up and still be very comfortable to wear all day.